javawizard/openrouter-balance/extension-progress.md

 - Added a setting to enable or disable the "automatic refresh on file save" behavior.
 - Made all status bar menu items available as commands in the command palette.
 - Added "OpenRouter Balance:" prefix to commands in the command palette.
+- Added timestamps to all messages logged to the output channel.
 ## Next Steps

 ### Core Features